pdaoust/parametric_heddle/README.md

 This design is a bit different from the original:

 * The reeds are centred in the panel, so you don't have to worry about whether the file you're printing is a left or a right.
 * It's meant to be assembled without screws if you like -- instead, you print out dowel end-caps and pressure-fit them into the screens at the ends of the dowel.
 There are little notch/tongue fittings to keep the thing from swivelling on the dowel, and to hopefully provide a little more pressure-fitting.
-(Note that, by default, the end-caps are configured to have American #3 countersunk screw holes so you can screw them together if you like.)
+(Note that, by default, the end-caps are configured to also have American #3 countersunk screw holes so you can screw them together if you like.)
 * Because it's parametric and goes together with pressure fittings, this design is explicitly meant to let you assemble and reassemble variable-dent heddles of whatever configuration you like.
 Two inches of six-dent followed by one inch of twelve-dent?
-Go for it?
+Go for it!!!
 * All pieces are completely symmetrical, so you don't need to generate left and right models.

 ## Usage

 Just open up `heddle.scad`, scroll down to the line where it says to uncomment various lines in order to generate models, and hit F6!.
 There are preconfigured lines for a heddle screen panel, a top dowel cap, and a bottom dowel cap.

 To configure things, read all the documentation in the comments.
 It's quite well-documented (if you find something doesn't make sense, please open up a GitHub issue!)
-The parameters you'll probably wanto to change are `heddle_height`, `reed_dent`, and `screen_inches`.
+The parameters you'll probably want to change are `heddle_height`, `reed_dent`, and `screen_inches`.

 ## Examples